How to Help Your Boxer Live Longer

 a car, not only by being hit by one.

 is the most overlooked element that can add years to a dog's life.
-Canines do not develop cavities in the way that humans do, excess plague and tarter weaken teeth, which can lead to infection.
+Excess plague and tarter weaken teeth, which can lead to infection.
 That infection can then spread throughout the body.
-While chews can help loosen plaque, this must be coupled with care at home.
+While chews can help loosen plaque, this must be coupled with care

 A Boxer dog needs to have a daily routine in which the owner brushes the teeth.
 In addition to this, one will want to have professional cleanings every 1 or 2 years, in which the veterinarian or specialist will do a “full dental” which includes scrapings, x-rays and rinses.
 This should never be ignored.